mknx/smarthome/config.md

 #### eval
-The eval attribute is usefull for small evaluations and corrections.
+This attribute is usefull for small evaluations and corrections.
 The input value is accesible with `value`.
 <pre>
 # items/level.conf
 [level]